Skip to main content

 1. 1Create a new Project for Sprint 14 inside the Engineering Space

-2. 2Move prioritized backlog items into the sprint list
+2. 2Move prioritized backlog items into the sprint list with start and target dates

 3. 3Engineers pick tasks from Kanban view, dragging them through stages